 Top-down transparency begins with management style; you can’t hope to curate a strong marketing campaign promoting a transparent brand if your workforce is not experiencing this and practicing this.

 When embracing transparency as a business and management structure, your top priorities may be pay transparency, transparency in recruitment, goals for the company and expectations of your staff.
 You might also like to increase this level of transparency through your organisation horizontally and encourage a more holistic view of the whole business’ operations; teams work more effectively together if their understanding of other teams is filled out.

-You’ll gain some real benefits from a more transparent management style; you get what you give, so if you’re both showing your workforce more respect by being open, and giving them more insight into how the organisation operates or how their pay hierarchy is structured, you’re likely to receive more from them in return, in terms of effort, collaboration and innovation.
+You’ll gain some real benefits from adopting a more transparent management style; you get what you give, so if you’re both showing your workforce more respect by being open, and giving them more insight into how the organisation operates or how their pay hierarchy is structured, you’re likely to receive more from them in return, in terms of effort, collaboration and innovation.

-With genuine tansparency running through your business, you can create and market an attractive business for partnerships, clients and customers, and foster innovation in a workforce who trusts, gives their all and therefore ultimately grows.
+With genuine transparency running through your business, you can create and market an attractive business for partnerships, clients and customers, and foster innovation in a workforce who trusts, gives their all and therefore ultimately grows.